 For more details about this feature, go to Sharing Calendars

 Custom calendar colors

 With BlueMind 3.5, you can set calendar colors which are saved for future sessions.

 To find out more, go to the section:calendar colors.

 You can now view events, contacts, or tasks creation and modification history.

-With BlueMind 3.5 you can now manage tasks in a specific UI and they are synchronized with the calendar.
+With BlueMind 3.5 you can now manage tasks in a specific UI and synchronized with the calendar.

-You can share to-do lists with your colleagues by giving them basic or full management privileges.
+You can share tasks lists with your colleagues by giving them basic or full management privileges.